Updated Jan 15, 2026

 Automated Workflows Clean up the Mess

-Workflow automation eliminates manual errors and secures documents to follow a compliant, predictable path.
+Workflow automation eliminates manual errors and secures documents to follow a predictable, compliant path.
 This means no missing signatures, no outdated templates, and no misfiled reports.
 Basically, it’s the difference between ‘compliant enough’ and ‘compliance integrated into the system’.

 Data Security Is No Longer Optional